1. Get started

 zip, backup

-• Click Create archive
+2. Click Create Archive

-• Click Download now
+3. Click Download Now

-Created archive will be available for download within the next 24 hours and contains your school info, timetables and users.
+The created archive will be available for download within the next 24 hours and contains your school info, timetables and users.

 delete,gdpr,terminate,unsubscribe,deactivate,cancel,cancellation request,suspension,termination,disposal,erase

-• Click Delete school account and confirm
+2. Click Delete school account and confirm

 The whole account including timetables, users and all related school data will be deleted in the next two weeks.
+Note that only an Owner can delete a school account.

-3. Application
+Application

 UI, interface, layout